 It took Sambandam several iterations to build Kissflow’s underlying technology and its business model.
 He calls Kissflow the “third pivot” of their original idea, which had the goal of trying to democratize workflow applications.
 “We tried with the first product,” he says, and “it worked to some extent.
 We learned a bunch of things, and it took four years to understand what we needed to change.”
 Another version, another four years, “And then finally, we built Kissflow,” he says.

-Sambandam’s previous venture, OrangeScape, made use of technology that is still in use at Kissflow.
-But while OrangeScape was not a complete success, Kissflow has been able to capitalize on the burgeoning SaaS space.
-Sambandam is part of a trend of India-based companies getting in on this lucrative market.
+Suresh had to change course when technology bets they made with their first product were proved wrong.
+It is with their fourth product, Kissflow, that they got the technology, market category, UX and the product-market fit right, which led to its eventual success.
+Kissflow is today capitalizing on the burgeoning SaaS space.
+Suresh is part of a trend of India-based companies getting in on this lucrative market.
 The Indian IT trade association NASSCOM has called the Indian SaaS sector the “next big thing.”
 At this January’s SaasBoomi, a gathering for Indian SaaS entrepreneurs and international venture capital funds, both company leaders and investors touted the impressive growth and profit margins of the sector.

-One of Sambandam’s key convictions is the importance of taking the long view when setting growth goals and chasing a dream of leading a company.
+One of Suresh’s key convictions is the importance of taking the long-term view when setting growth goals and chasing a dream of leading a company.